deficollective/defiscan/src/content/protocols/aave.md

 ## Upgradeability

 The Aave v3 protocol can be analyzed in a number of logical modules: _Core Lend & Borrow_, _Reserve Parameters_, _Treasury, Aave Ecosystem Reserves & Rewards_, _GHO Stablecoin_ and _Aave Governance_.
 Each module exposes various degrees of control as explained in more detail below.
 Overall, these control vectors could result in the loss of user funds, loss of unclaimed yield or otherwise materially affect the expected performance of the protocol.
-All the control vectors, apart from the _EmergencyAdmin_'s priviledge, are behind governance vote or if permissions are given to a multi-sig, the permission is successfully restricted to prevent mis-use by using steward contracts.
+All the control vectors, apart from the `EmergencyAdmin`'s priviledge, are behind governance vote or if permissions are given to a multi-sig account, the permission is successfully restricted to prevent mis-use by using steward contracts.
-If the _EmergencyAdmin_ adhered to the security council standards, the _Upgradeability Risk_ would achieve a medium score.
-With the current setup the Aave V3 core instance achieves a High centralization risk score.
+If the `EmergencyAdmin` adhered to the security council standards, the _Upgradeability Risk_ would achieve a _medium_ score.
+With the current setup the Aave V3 _core instance_ achieves a _High_ centralization risk score.

 ### Core Lending & Borrowing

 This module forms the core of Aave v3's borrow & lending features and keeps track of users' positions and related protocol state.
 It centers around the `Pool` contract that governs how debt in the system can be built up, collateralized and how positions can be liquidated.
 It includes Aave v3's `aTokens` and `variableDebtTokens`.
 All of these contracts are fully upgradeable through the _Aave Governance_ [module](#aave-governance).
 An unintended (or malicious) contract upgrade can result in the loss of user funds, loss of unclaimed yield or otherwise materially affect the expected protocol performance.

-Special attention is required for the _EmergencyAdmin_ multi-sig, which owns the role `EMERGENCY_ADMIN` that allows to pause a single reserve or pause the entire core market instance (all reserves / the entire Pool).
-The _EmergencyAdmin_ can also disable the grace period for liquidations after discontinuing the pause and resume market activities.
-The actions by the _EmergencyAdmin_ are reversible, but require a governance vote.
-The _EmergencyAdmin_ does not adhere to the security council requirements, as the members of the multi-sig are considered insiders of the Aave DAO (service providers and key voting power holders).
+Special attention is required for the `EmergencyAdmin` multi-sig, which owns the role `EMERGENCY_ADMIN` that allows to pause a single reserve or pause the entire core market instance (all reserves / the entire Pool).
+The `EmergencyAdmin` can also disable the grace period for liquidations after discontinuing the pause and resume market activities.
+The actions by the `EmergencyAdmin` are reversible, but require a governance vote.
+The `EmergencyAdmin` does not adhere to the _security council requirements_, as the members of the multi-sig are considered _insiders_ of the Aave DAO (service providers and key voting power holders).
 In case of a market down turn the _EmergencyAdmin_ could mis-use the power to liquidate from a priviledged position.
 Quoting the [Aave V3 technical paper](https://github.com/aave-dao/aave-v3-origin/blob/main/docs/Aave_V3_Technical_Paper.pdf) page 16.

 > Timed with a market crash, the attacker can turn the pool off, and then atomically perform the sequence (turn-on - liquidate - turn-off), allowing him to be the sole liquidator.